univec-ai/postvec/web/docs/faq.md

 ## Is the extension AGPL?

 No. The extension, CLI and packages use the PostgreSQL License.
+Remote ninference is licensed separately, under community (non-commercial) and organisation terms.

+## Which PostgreSQL versions are supported?

+16, 17 and 18.
+Install snippets on this site have tabs for each major.
+The selected major is remembered in the browser.

+## How do I find a function or topic?

+Use search in the header.
+It is local to this site (no third-party service).
+Try `enable`, `migrate`, `shared_preload_libraries` or `ada-002`.

 ## Does `apt remove` drop database data?